Humans have a long history to use animals in psychological treatment.

 Although animals can play a positive role in humans’ mental health, how empirical data support this role is still unclear.

-In a review recently published in Frontiers in Psychology, researchers summarized findings of animal-assisted intervention for trauma.
+In a review published in Frontiers in Psychology, researchers summarized findings of animal-assisted intervention for trauma.

 Researchers found that dogs were the only species included in traditional, clinic-based therapy sessions, whereas horses and farm animals tended to be part of more active engagement outdoors.